DarthMike/darthmike.github.io/source/_posts/2015-11-28-transitioning-ios-versions.markdown

 ### Modernise all Objective-C code

+There's two important changes to the language since Objective-C 2.0.
+That is the addition of [nullability annotations][nullability] and [lightweight generics][generics].

-Not much has changed since Objective-C 2.0, but the addition of [nullability][nullability] and [generics][generics].
-This will ease using older code from Swift, without the need for a rewrite.
+Be sure to use these features in every new Objective-C code, and change APIs of existing code to annotate it for the use from Swift.
+It will also make you think about exiting code, and possibly encounter bugs!
+The most important aspect of doing this is that it will ease using older code from Swift, without the need for a rewrite.

 ### Rewrites in Swift

-I think the future of Cocoa development is Swift, and any application-level Objective-C code is destined to die sooner rather than later.
-If you can afford to slowly rewrite part of your application using Swift, it's better because every year Apple will modernise and add features to Swift, not Objective-C.
+The future of Cocoa development is Swift, and any application-level Objective-C code is destined to die sooner rather than later.
+If you can afford to slowly rewrite part of your application using Swift, just do it.

 ### Keep code templates up to date